-It seems highly probable to me that it was Peter Chamberlin (known to his friends as Joe) who approached Wilkins and urged him to consider a residential development for the Barbican – which was, after all, only one street away from where they were working on the Golden Lane Estate – and to lead a fightback against the projected tower blocks as far as Islington.
+It seems highly probable to me that it was Peter Chamberlin (known to his friends as Joe) who approached Wilkins and urged him to consider a residential development for the Barbican – which was, after all, only one street away from where they were working on the Golden Lane Estate – and to lead a fightback against the projected tower blocks all the way to Islington.
 Or perhaps Wilkins bent Chamberlin’s ear first.
 But I’m quite sure they then formed a little ‘conspiracy’ between them.

-Rather surprising thing happen.
+Rather surprising thing then happen.
 The Town Clerk, who wasn’t directly involved in any of the development issues, decided apparently out of the blue to instruct Chamberlin Powell and Bon to produce a report on the potential for housing development in the City.
-When I first came across this in the archives, it seemed quite a mystery.
-But after following the story from many angles, I imagine Mr Wilkins and Joe Chamberlin came knocking on the Town Clerk’s door.
+When I first came across this report in the City’s archives, it seemed quite a mystery.
+But after following the story from many angles, I imagine Mr Wilkins and Joe Chamberlin came knocking on the Town Clerk’s door and bent his ear.

 Chamberlin Powell and Bon then set about writing their 1955 report to the City.
 What this concluded was that the Barbican site was ideal to be developed into a residential neighbourhood.
 They were architects, so you would expect that their arguments would be architectural.
 Not a bit of it.
 It’s really a highly political pamphlet.
-They knew exactly what political buttons needed to be pressed if their scheme was to have any hope of success among the councilman and aldermen of the City who were not already in the pockets of commercial developers.
+They knew exactly what political buttons needed to be pressed if their scheme was to have any hope of success among those councilman and aldermen of the City who were not already in the pockets of commercial developers.
 The essential thing they had to do – and Wilkins would have emphasised this as an accountant himself – was to convince the City grandees that any development would be profitable.
-There was no talk at any stage in the Barbican process of the City’s gift to the country or any similar public spirited motivation.
-The architects had to demonstrate that a certain number of flats could be built and that they could be rented to middle and upper-class financiers and professionals working in the City at rents which would make the development profitable.
+There was no talk at any stage in the Barbican process of ‘the City’s gift to the country’ or any similar public-spirited motivation.
+The architects realised they had to demonstrate that a certain number of flats could be built, and that they could be rented to middle and upper-class financiers and professionals working in the City at rents which would make the development profitable.

 So, they proposed creating flats which would serve a population at a density of 300 persons per acre – 70 persons per acre more than was then permitted by the London County Council across London.
 It was all about profit.
 Having ticked that box, they then threw in other things that the City as a local authority ought to be concerned about, such as civic amenities, schools, and open spaces.
 They proposed including the City of London School for Girls and the Guildhall School of Music and Drama, both of which were currently in outmoded or unsuitable premises and needed to be relocated.
 Of course, they also knew that they needed to make the whole thing sound exciting and attractive, so they introduced ideas like a swimming pool, squash courts, and an exhibition space which would all be housed in a sort of truncated pyramid.

-But the architecture of the scheme was not in the least bit Modernist or Brutalist.
-They took as their models the Inns of Court – Gray’s Inn, Lincoln’s Inn, and Temple – and proposed a series of interlocking courtyards of terraces.
-They included some towers because the only way to achieve 300 persons.
-Per acre was to get as many people onto a small base as possible by building upwards.
+But the architecture of this scheme was not in the least bit Modernist or Brutalist.
+The architects took as their models the Inns of Court – Gray’s Inn, Lincoln’s Inn, and Temple – and proposed a series of interlocking courtyards of terraces.
+Certainly, they threw in some towers because that was only way to achieve 300 persons per acre and make the whole proposal enticing to City men used to concentrating on the bottom line.

 When the report was revealed by the Town Clerk, I imagine that the Improvements and Town Planning Committee was mightily put out.
 They couldn’t exactly dismiss it out of hand.
 Instead they tried to bury it.
 They arranged a ‘conference’ at which the two competing schemes could be viewed, assessed, and their respective merits discussed.
 The two schemes were the Martin Mealand plan and Chamberlin Powell and Bon’s 1955 plan.
 But when the attendees arrived, they discovered that only the Martin Mealand plan was on offer.
 In fact, discussion of the Chamberlin Powell and Bon plan was refused, and they were told that they could only discuss residential development on 13 acres of land (which was the land allocated for some housing in the Martin Mealand plan because it was the one piece of land where no one particularly wanted to build office blocks.).
 If they thought this ploy was going to defeat Eric Wilkins, they had misjudged their man.